 Workers’ compensation claims differ from typical personal injury cases where an individual has to prove that another party was negligent before they can receive compensation.
 However, there are times when injuries occur as a result of third parties aside from an employer or a coworker.
 In these cases, individuals may be able to file third-party personal injury lawsuits, which will enable them to recover additional types of compensation above and beyond what they would otherwise be able to receive.
 Some of the most common third parties that face lawsuits in work injury cases include product manufacturers and property owners.

-San Diego Workplace Accident Attorneys
+Speak to a Skilled San Diego Workplace Accident Attorney